 \subsection{Object Referring in Multimodal Models}

 Since the application of LLMs \cite{touvron2023llama, achiam2023gpt} in large multimodal models, textual descriptions have become the most straightforward method for object referring.
-Users naturally utilize this method to ask questions without even paying special attention, such as "What is in front of this cat?"
-Despite its simplicity, it struggles to distinctly refer to a specific object among numerous similar items, leading to ambiguous referring that may yield inaccurate results.
-With the growing importance of region comprehension, it has sparked the exploration of spatial references in complex and dense scenes.
+Users naturally utilize this method to ask questions without even paying special attention, such as ``What is in front of this cat?''
+Despite its simplicity, it struggles to distinctly refer to specific classes of objects that are difficult to describe in dense and complex scenes, such as the cell shown in Figure \ref{fig: benchmark}.
+The growing importance of region comprehension has sparked the exploration of spatial references in complex and dense scenes.
 Current works have proposed spatial referrals with textual coordinates \cite{chen2023shikra, bai2023qwen, chen2023minigptv2}, learnable embeddings \cite{peng2023kosmos}, and Region of Interest features \cite{zhang2023gpt4roi}.
 Some approaches \cite{cai2023making, you2023ferret, achiam2023gpt} upgrade from the user-friendly perspective, supporting arrows, marks, and so on.
-Due to the limitations of their focus on tasks and granularity, these approaches primarily concentrate on referring within a single modality, also without further consideration for high resolution.
-In contrast, our model simultaneously considers perception, localization, and comprehension at different granularity.
-Therefore, we employ a visual-language co-referring approach to enable accurate references in various tasks while remaining user-friendly.
+Although these methods enhance the convenience of user interaction, they primarily focus on designing visual prompts to distinguish one specific object from others and are mostly applied in text-output VQA tasks.
+In contrast, our model uses visual referring to represent a class of objects, not limited to distinction of individual objects.
+Additionally, we introduce bounding box output to enable dense scenario understanding in LMMs for the first time.
+The proposed visual-language co-referring architecture empowers our model to handle various tasks while remaining user-friendly.